 Chest radiograph merely localizes the site of pathology and does not define etiology.
 There are no pathognomonic radiological signs of tuberculosis.
-In relevant clinical setting, certain radiological lesions may strongly suggest tuberculosis and they include miliary, hilar or paratracheal lymphadenopathy with or without parenchymal involvement, pleural effusion and fibrocaseous cavitatory lesions.
+In relevant clinical setting, certain radiological lesions may strongly suggest tuberculosis and they include miliary, hilar or paratracheal involvement, lymphadenopathy with without parenchymal pleural effusion or and fibrocaseouscavitatory lesions.
 Rarely chest X-ray may be normal, such cases should be referred to an appropriate center for further detailed investigations, if the clinical suspicion and epidemiological risk (e.g. close contact of an infectious case, etc.) is high.
 In clinical practice, non-resolving chest shadows despite adequate antibiotic therapy in a symptomatic child raises the possibility of tuberculosis.
 It is worth mentioning that all persistent radiological lesions are not necessarily due to TB.
 Asymptomatic patients may have persistent shadows due to parenchymal scarring, pleural thickening, and healed fibro-atelectatic changes.
 On the other hand, a child with bronchiectasis or an interstitial lung disease may have presence of non-resolving shadows with persistent symptoms.